eProsima/Micro-XRCE-DDS-docs/docs/transport.rst

 Custom Transport API
 --------------------

+..
+TODO: This content is repeated in: client, client API. agent (not yet). agent API (not yet).
+What to do?

 *eProsima Micro XRCE-DDS* provides a user API that allows interfacing with the lowest level transport layer at runtime.
 In this way, a user is enabled to implement its own transports based on one of the two communication approaches: stream-oriented or packet-oriented.

 Client custom transport API